Eric Clapton: Health

+Political opinions

 "Keep Britain White"

-On 5 August 1976, Clapton provoked an uproar when he spoke out against increasing immigration during a concert in Birmingham.
+On 5 August 1976, Clapton spoke out against increasing immigration during a concert in Birmingham.
 Visibly intoxicated on stage, Clapton voiced his support for the right-wing British politician Enoch Powell.
 He addressed the audience as follows:

 "Keep Britain White" was, at the time, a slogan of the far-right National Front (NF).
-This incident, along with some controversial remarks made around the same time by David Bowie, as well as uses of Nazi-related imagery by punk artists Sid Vicious and Siouxsie Sioux (who has stated that the punks were anti-establishment who were deliberately provocative to their parents' generation, as opposed to having any affiliation with Nazi ideology) were the main catalysts for the creation of Rock Against Racism, with a concert on 30 April 1978.
+This incident, along with some controversial remarks made around the same time by David Bowie, were the main catalysts for the creation of Rock Against Racism, with a concert on 30 April 1978.

-Clapton's response

 In an interview from October 1976 with Sounds magazine, Clapton said that he did not "know much about politics" and said of his immigration speech that "I just don't know what came over me that night.
 It must have been something that happened in the day but it came out in this garbled thing."
-In a 2004 interview with Uncut, Clapton referred to Enoch Powell as "outrageously brave".
-He said that the UK was "inviting people in as cheap labour and then putting them in ghettos".
+In a 2004 interview with Uncut, Clapton referred to Enoch Powell as "outrageously brave."
+He said that the UK was "inviting people in as cheap labour and then putting them in ghettos."
 In 2004, Clapton told an interviewer for Scotland on Sunday, "There's no way I could be a racist.
 It would make no sense."
 In his 2007 autobiography, Clapton said he was "deliberately oblivious" to racial conflict.
 In a December 2007 interview with Melvyn Bragg on The South Bank Show, Clapton said he was not a racist but still believed Powell's comments were relevant.

-After watching unedited footage of the 1976 outburst, which is included in Eric Clapton: Life in 12 Bars—a documentary which also covers his daily alcohol and drug abuse prior to his sobriety—in 2018 Clapton stated he was "disgusted" with himself for his "chauvinistic" and "fascistic" comments on stage.
+In 2018 Clapton stated he was "disgusted" with himself for his "chauvinistic" and "fascistic" comments on stage.
 He added: "I sabotaged everything I got involved with.
 I was so ashamed of who I was, a kind of semi-racist, which didn't make sense.
 Half of my friends were black, I dated a black woman, and I championed black music."

-Political views

 Opposition to fox-hunting ban

 Clapton supports the Countryside Alliance, which promotes field sports and issues relating to the British countryside.
-He has played in concerts to raise funds for the organisation and publicly opposed the Labour Party's ban on fox hunting with the 2004 Hunting Act.
+He has played in concerts to raise funds for the organisation and publicly opposed the Labour Party's ban on fox hunting with the Hunting Act 2004.
 A spokesperson for Clapton said, "Eric supports the Countryside Alliance.
 He does not hunt himself, but does enjoy rural pursuits such as fishing and shooting.
 He supports the Alliance's pursuit to scrap the ban on the basis that he disagrees with the state's interference with people's private pursuits."